Shigoto-dev19/sha256-o1js/navigator-reports/january-REPORT.md

 - Move `command.ts` to the benchmarks directory and adapt code.
 - Add sha3-256 to the benchmarks --> result is it has the same performance as sha256 function which is good news
   - for 2500 iterations, sha3 is slightly better in performance but that might because of the noise of input handling in sha256.
-    -note: the o1js sha3 input is limited to 32 bytes
+    - Note: the o1js sha3 input is limited to 32 bytes
 - Add witness benchmarks for poseidon, sha3_256 and sha256 in a new file called `sha256-witness.ts`
   - Add script ==> `npm run witness-time`
 - Regarding that SHA256 will be used in most cases for using field i.e number instead of string in a circuit
   - the input handling was quite different with o1js than other js/ts sha256 hash function, most of the function use **Uint8Array** as input if the input was desired to be a number.
   - I was aiming to hash a field directly to simulate poseidon function inputs in o1js
   - I adapted code to be compliant
-    - this was cumbersome, this step is always exhausting regarding that the avalance effect of the hash function always makes it difficult to track error source
+    - This was cumbersome, this step is always exhausting regarding that the avalanche effect of the hash function always makes it difficult to track error source
     - Add test cases for hashing inputs as field or Uint8Array
-    - tests pass but the hash function throws an error about pointing that the code is not provable when compiled
+    - Tests pass but the hash function throws an error about pointing that the code is not provable when compiled
-    - send time debugging but might use input handling of Uint8Array similar to what's released in o1js SHA3_256
+    - Spend time debugging but might use input handling of Uint8Array similar to what's released in o1js SHA3_256

 ### DAY6: 17th January